Nariod/reachable/README.md

 On the machine you want to test the egress rules, start the binary in client mode.
 Here on Windows:
 - `./reachable.exe client [MY.DOMAIN.COM]`

+"Challenge successful over [PROTOCOL] !", means you can use the protocol to communicate to your server :)

 ## Credits
 - Rust discord